CelliesProjects/featherplayer-esp32/README.md

 On this overlay you can also save the current playing search result to the favorites tab with this <img src="https://github.com/CelliesProjects/eStreamplayer32-vs1053-pio/assets/24290108/6e0d2706-45cd-4e5d-86ba-c194101afba7"> icon.

-## before compiling: add your WiFi credentials
+## Before compiling: add your WiFi credentials

-Before compiling the project you need to edit the file `include/WiFicredentials.h` to supply your WiFi credentials:
+Before compiling the project edit the file `include/WiFicredentials.h` to supply your WiFi credentials:
 ```c++
 #ifndef WIFI_SECRETS
 #define WIFI_SECRETS